lyleresnick/lyleresnick.github.io/_drafts/Solving a Complex UITableView Using VIPER.md

 We do not want the ViewController to know anything about the Interactor.
 The Interactor must exist before the presenter can  own it.
 The Presenter must exist before the ViewController can own it.

  The VIPER stack is assembled by a 3rd party class that knows about all of the parts in the stack and how they are connected together.
-I have called this part the connector.
+I have called this part the Connector.

 The Connector is created and executed by the ViewController by overriding `awakeFromNib()`, which occurs after all outlets are created.

- **TODO: HERE:**
+The connector is also useful to set the values of the Presenter into any classes which need to know about them.
+This usually includes the UITableView-, UIPicker-, UICollectionView- or other DataSources